-So I was just in a car crash.. now what?
+Now what?
 Who do I call?
 Should I get checked?
 What if I feel OK?

 This seems like the logical first step after you are involved in an accident.
 It is a wise place to start once everything emergent is under control.
 Take as many notes as you can as soon as you feel able to because details about the accident will fade quickly and having as close to the accident recorded details will prove to be helpful.

-Keep in mind that Chiropractors are considered primary access clinicians which means you do not need a referral to see one.
+Chiropractors are considered primary access clinicians which means you do not need a referral to see one.
 If you are injured in an accident then you can go to your Chiropractor before you even call ICBC.

 Neurological assessment is just one of the things that could help to find out any other problems that might be hiding below the surface.
-It is better to be safe than sorry, ICBC pays for Chiropractic treatment after a claim, use it!
+It is better to be safe than sorry.
+ICBC pays for chiropractic treatment after a claim, so use it!
 Being assessed after an accident could save you a fair amount of trouble later in the claims process.
-Make sure that everyone in the car is assessed kids and babies can be affected as well.
-Treatment will vary on a number of factors including age of the injured person, and severity of injury.
+Make sure that everyone in the car is assessed; kids and babies can be affected as well.
+Treatment will vary on a number of factors including the age of the injured person, and the severity of the injury.